DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/print-on-demand.md

 ###CB Print on demand
 CB is the largest Dutch supplier of non-specialist printed books to bookshops and consumers.
 In addition to selling e-books through Dutch and Belgian retailers, CB also facilitates international sales.
+One of the services is print-on-demand.
+This is directed primarily at publishers already working with the CB distribution center.
+The book will stay available through the book databases used by book stores and publishers in the same way when it is in stock as a paper edition.

 ###Boekscout
+Boekscout is one of the biggest print-on-demand publishers in The Netherlands, aimed at self-publishing.